Five Interesting Facts About Bali

 Another important reason a ceremony is organized is to please the Gods and demons.
 Balinese Hindus try to keep a balance between the two opposing forces of good and evil.

-Most Balinese families spend 50% of their monthly income on ceremonies and use the remaining 50% for food, education, clothes, healthcare and other needs.
-Despite living in an era of globalization, and the influx of millions of foreigners annually, the Balinese people have been successful in keeping their culture alive.
-This is thanks to their commitment to pass down traditions and rituals to younger generations through participation in ceremonies.
+Most Balinese families spend 50% of their monthly income on ceremonies and use the remaining 50% for food, education, clothes, healthcare, and other needs.
+Despite living in an era of globalization and the influx of millions of foreigners annually, the Balinese people have been successful in keeping their culture alive.
+This is thanks to their commitment to passing down traditions and rituals to younger generations through participation in ceremonies.